clickonben/sync-files/README.md

 ## Usage

+### Using Command-Line Arguments

+Use command-line arguments as follows:

+	--source "C:\source"
+	--destination "C:\destination"
+	--filters "*.py" "*.mpy" "*.toml" "*.html"
+	--initialise
+	--keepFiles "boot_out.txt" "settings.toml"
+	--config "C:\config"

 ### Using a Config File

-Create a `config.json` file in the same directory as the executable with the following structure:
+It looks for a `config.json` file in the same directory as the executable or in the `--config` directory with the following structure:

 ```json
 {